Ankle Compression for Sprain

 How Many Days Should You Compress a Sprained Ankle?

-The amount of time to wear a compression brace for sprained ankle after an ankle sprain varies depending on the severity of the sprain and other factors.
+The amount of time to wear a compression brace for a sprained ankle after an ankle sprain varies depending on the severity of the sprain and other factors.

 - Mild Sprain